 Because gospels are political campaign messages, contextually definitive of how societies should be maintained, it should be obvious that the political campaign message of King Jesus the Nazarene was fundamentally different than the false gospels that preceded it and still come after it.
 Whereas the gospels of civil rulers and Benefactors who exercise authority necessarily enticed the people to contractually bring themselves into bondage while promising them liberty, then the gospel of Christ obviously stands in direct contradiction and exclusive competition to offers of man-made civil society.

-In order to continue, it is necessary to explicitly express this dichotomy in common Christian language by endeavoring to put that language back into context of the Kingdom of God: The kingdoms of men are ‘worldly‘ institutions that are centered on ‘the flesh’.
+In order to continue, it is necessary to explicitly express this dichotomy in common Christian language by endeavoring to put that language back into context of the Kingdom of God: The kingdoms of men are “worldly” institutions that are centered on “the flesh”.
 They appeal to the things of our flesh.
+They exercise authority over our flesh.
 They entice us with wanton covetousness of socialist meat, benefits, creature comforts, daily bread, safety, security, fiat wealth, and authoritarian organization to partake in all of these things in a systematic way.
-These kingdoms change the nature of society in a spiritual way, causing the people to be dead and born of the flesh.
-The Kingdom of God, however, is of the Spirit causing redeemed men to be born of the Spirit so that they can retake their self-control and other fruits of the Spirit, and to seek to serve their neighbor by sacrificing and laying their lives down for their neighbor when they had previously only required their neighbor’s taxed contribution to provide for their civil society.
+These kingdoms change the nature of society in a spiritual way, causing the people to be dead and born of the flesh, carnally minded to seek after the creature comforts at the expense of their neighbor.
+The Kingdom of God, however, is of the Spirit causing redeemed men to be born of the Spirit so that they can retake their self-control and other fruits of the Spirit, and to seek to serve their neighbor by sacrificing and laying their lives down for their neighbor while they had previously only required their neighbor’s taxed contribution to provide for their civil society in their greed.
 These images will be useful in further exploring the Biblical concepts surrounding the Gospel in accurate context.

-Although the image of washing with water was often utilized in Israel’s history to signify a sanctifying purification that sets apart a people or a project for the cause of God, the ceremony of baptism was not exclusive to the servant-ministers or the ritual induction into the Kingdom of Heaven.
-As a symbol of traditional preparation and solemn intent, the act of baptism was an expression of naturalization into a civil jurisdiction.
-It was an act of making one a citizen as an official statement regarded by witnesses.
+Although the image of washing with water was often utilized in Israel’s history to signify a sanctifying purification meant to set apart a people or a project for a cause of God, the ceremony of baptism as practiced by ministers for a ritual induction of civil citizenship was not exclusive to the Kingdom of Heaven.
+To define baptism more thoroughly: As a symbol of traditional preparation and solemn intent, the act of baptism was an expression of naturalization into a civil jurisdiction.
+It was an act of making one a citizen as an official statement regarded by witnesses who could thereafter give testimony.
 And, at this time in Israel’s history, John the baptizer on behalf of the Kingdom of God, was not the only one offering ritual immersion into a civil society.

 The Baptism of Christ was a competitive alternative to the baptism of Herod.
 Its offer of citizenship into the Kingdom of God required an exclusive allegiance to that kingdom and a willingness to sacrifice for one’s neighbor voluntarily rather than compel one’s neighbor to sacrifice for them through Herod’s bureaucratic socialist projects and covetous offers of benefits.
 This competition is the premise of the whole message of Christ, the Gospel of the Kingdom of God.

-This takes us back to the differences between the corruptible seed of the flesh and the incorruptible seed of the spirit (1 Peter 1:23) where the people were once destined to bear the image of God, but were instead born into the sin of civil bondage characterized by ‘the flesh’, inheriting their parents’ curses through birth certification and social security, as they inherited it from their parents ‘unto the third and fourth generation‘ which keep the people dead.
+This takes us back to the differences between the corruptible seed of the flesh and the incorruptible seed of the spirit (1 Peter 1:23) where the people were once destined to bear the image of God, but were instead born into the sin of civil bondage characterized by “the flesh”, inheriting their parents’ curses through birth certification and social security, as they inherited it from their parents “unto the third and fourth generation” which keep the people spiritually dead in their kingdoms of death.
 However,

-This notion of being ‘born again‘ and becoming a ‘new creature‘ is not just some hyper-spiritual mantra meant to make professing Christians convince themselves that they are faithful through the witchcraft of repeating Biblical phrases and rhetoric.
-The notion explicitly refers to classical sumerian cuneiform, to ancient Abrahamic history, of which Christ expected Nicodemus to know: ‘Art thou a master of Israel, and knowest not these things?‘ A little bit of that history is as follows:
+This notion of being “born again” and becoming a “new creature” is not just some hyper-spiritual mantra meant to make professing Christians convince themselves that they are faithful through the witchcraft of repeating Biblical phrases and rhetoric, without grounded context or practical application.
+The notion explicitly refers to classical Sumerian Cuneiform, to ancient Abrahamic history, of which Christ expected Nicodemus to be familiar: “Art thou a master of Israel, and knowest not these things?”
+A little bit of that history is as follows:

 This is the essence of the Gospel of Jesus Christ.
 Not only is it a campaign promise of a better society, but it is a promise of freedom from the societies that have already bound you through contracts, entitlements, and taxation to the mercantile caste of your choosing.
 It promises you equity and allodium, and a renewed natural relationship to your family, without the deleterious legal titles in marriage certificates and birth registration.
 What is more important is that it is the only gospel in existence that offers these things and has the power to deliver them.

-In order to continue to thoroughly analyze gospel-related material, the next article will endeavor to explore the significance of a few of the highlights of Christ’s ministry, and to solidify them as wholly kingdom-related examples of his consistently political message.
+In order to continue to thoroughly analyze gospel-related material, the next article will endeavor to explore the events immediately following Christ’s baptism, namely the significance of His temptations in the wilderness.